peixetlift/Peixetlift.github.io/_posts/2021-09-18-All-about-password-security.md

 <img src="https://simpleaswater.com/content/images/2020/01/hashing.7ae85ed9-1.png" class="border" width="45%" />

-What this does is allowing passwords to be stored with a different form than their original one, and it makes it hard for someone who sees this hash to guess what the original password was.
+What this does is allowing passwords to be stored in a form that is by all means different from their original one, and it makes it impossible for someone who sees this hash to guess what the original password was.

 <img src="https://raw.githubusercontent.com/peixetlift/peixetlift.github.io/master/assets/2021-09-18%2010_15_24-hashing%20function%20-%20Google%20Search%20%E2%80%94%20Mozilla%20Firefox.png" class="border" width="50%" />

 In conclusion, <b>if you hash the same input twice, you will get the same output</b>, but if you have the output of the hashing function (A.K.A. the hashed password) you cannot obtain the input.
-Therefore the way of guessing a password is by hashing some string and comparing this hash to the hash of the original password (provided the attacker has somehow obtained the password hash), if the hash of the string matches with the hash of the password, then the string is the password.
-This hash comparison is the same procedure that takes place when you enter your password to log in to a site, it calculates the hash of what you entered, and compares it to the hash stored in its database (which means that the attacker can directly try combinations of characters in the log in form of the site without needing to calculate hashes if the website doesn't have any protection).
+Therefore the way of guessing a password is by hashing some string and comparing this hash to the hash of the original password (provided the attacker has somehow obtained the password hash), if the hash of the string matches with the hash of the password, then the string is the password (I will not discuss hash collisions in this post but you can do further research since it is a very interesting topic).
+This hash comparison is the same procedure that takes place when you enter your password to log in to a site, it calculates the hash of what you entered, and compares it to the hash stored in the site's database.
+This means that the attacker can directly try combinations of characters in the log in form of the site without needing to calculate hashes if the website doesn't have any protection against brute force attacks.

 Getting deeper into detail, let's break down what kinds of attacks you can fall victim of :